sjp38/lazybox/README.md

 location, notify the alternatives, wait until existing users update to use the new location, and finally destroy old things.

+As of 2024-03-02, the original part of this project (`run_exps.py` and its frieds) is copied to `parallel_runs`.
+All users should update their setups to use the tools under the new directory.
+The files under the root will soon be deleted.

 Version Compatibility
 =====================